chrisgrieser/nvim-rip-substitute/README.md

 - Search and replace in the current buffer using [ripgrep](https://github.com/BurntSushi/ripgrep).
 - Uses common regex syntax (pcre2) — no more arcane vim regex.
-- Incremental preview of matches and replacements.
+- Live count of matches, incremental preview of matched strings and replacements.
-- Incrementally updated count of matches.
 - Popup window instead of command line.
 This entails:
 	+ Syntax highlighting of the regex.
 	+ Editing with vim motions.